George Palmer (composer): Style

 In an essay "Learning to be a composer", Palmer wrote:

 I very much agree with the proposition that music owes its origin to the instinctive urge in humans to dance and sing.
 Dance and song inform all of my music.
 Dancing and singing require recognisable and repeatable rhythmic and melodic patterns.
 I have always followed Shostakovich's advice to his friend, Benjamin Britten: "Ben, never be afraid of a good tune."
 Shostakovich practised what he preached.

 Palmer's style is essentially lyrical, ranging through the full spectrum of emotions.
 He endeavours to engage the audience, not alienate it, even when the subject matter is tragic or anguished.
 A work such as the string quintet Not Going Quietly, written in memory of Aaron McMillan, a brilliant Australian pianist who died of cancer at the age of 30, contains passages which are harsh and cry out in pain, as well as passages of gentle lyricism.

-On 29 July 2012, William Chen premiered Palmer's new Piano Concerto, accompanied by the Sydney Youth Orchestra.
+On 29 July 2012, William Chen premiered Palmer's Piano Concerto, accompanied by the Sydney Youth Orchestra.
 The piece was played at a cultural exchange concert, where pieces of Australian music were mixed with Chinese compositions.
 The work was inspired by an eighth-century Chinese poem, The Withered Tree, by Han Yu. and was described by one reviewer as having a "dramatic blend of emotions and pianistic styles".

 Underlying all Palmer's music, however, whether vocal or instrumental, is his fascination with "the singing line".